|Nutrition Facts (per serving)|

 If you like the soup very mild, use less chili powder.
 On the other hand, there are several ways how you can spice up this soup.
 Add a diced fresh jalapeño, with or without the seeds (remove the seeds if you like it less spicy).
 To give the soup more of a Mexican touch, add finely chopped cilantro just before serving.

-As all soups with beans and lentils, this soup also tastes very good reheated, which makes it an excellent recipe to be made ahead, and even frozen, for example if you prepare weeknight dinners on a Sunday for the following week.
+As with soups with beans and lentils, this soup also tastes very good reheated, which makes it an excellent recipe to be made ahead, and even after it's been frozen; for example, if you prepare weeknight dinners on a Sunday for the following week.

 2 teaspoons canola oil

 1 1/2 cups finely chopped onion